Carreau/ipython-wiki/Dev:-GitHub-workflow.md

     - Duplicate of an existing Issue
     - Closed because we won't fix it
     - When an issue is closed with **no action**, it means that the issue will not be fixed, or it was not an issue at all.
-* When closing an issue, it should always have one of these two milestones:
+* When closing an issue, it should always have one of these milestones:
-    - **next backport release** because the issue has been addressed
+    - **next minor release** because the issue has been addressed
     - **next major release** because the issue has been addressed
-    - **noaction** because the issue *will not* be addressed, or it is a duplicate/non-issue.
+    - **no action** because the issue *will not* be addressed, or it is a duplicate/non-issue.

 In general: When in doubt, mark with **next release**.
-We can always push back when we have more specific plans for a given release.
+We can always push back when we get closer to a given release.

 ## Labels and issues